Fayetteville Annulment Attorneys

 Legal grounds for annulment in North Carolina include:

-How to File for an Annulment
+How to File for an Annulment in NC

 The process for filing for an annulment varies from state to state.
 In North Carolina, you must file a complaint for annulment with the court.
 The complaint must include the legal grounds for the annulment and any other relevant information.
 Once the complaint is filed, you must serve the other party with a copy of the complaint.
 The other party then has a certain amount of time to respond to the complaint.